-Regarding business activities, nearly a quarter (24%) of the firms have exported goods or services outside the UK, and 57% of them have introduced new or significantly enhanced products or processes.
-This substantially large ratio of firms engaged in innovation activities also amplifies the importance of exploring the indirect spillover effect of innovation on firm-level productivity.
+Regarding business activities, nearly a quarter (24%) of the firms have exported goods or services outside of the UK and 57% of them have introduced new or significantly improved goods or processes.
+This substantially large ratio of firms that are involved in innovation activities also amplifies the importance of exploring the indirect spillover effect of innovation on firm-level productivity.
 We further distinguish activities related to radical innovation from the other and find that over 65% of the firms in our sample have introduced radical innovation.
 With a substantial focus on innovation and external advice-seeking behaviour, our sample contains a diverse and varied dataset of SMEs encompassing a wide range of ages, industries, regions, and operational characteristics.